 Because most virtual assistants are multi-faceted — with unexpected skills that may benefit your organization — asking this question gives you an overview of your candidates' skill set, from their perspective.

-Expect to hear tools they're familiar with, soft skills, and technical ones.
+Expect to hear tools they're familiar with, soft skills like organizational skills, and technical skills too.
 If there's an answer you're looking for but not hearing, this is the perfect time to clarify.

 One more thing: make sure they list at least five!
-Giving a minimum lets them stretch their imagination, especially for self-professed specialists who may have more to offer than initially thought.
+Giving a minimum lets them stretch their imagination and really expound upon their professional development, especially for self-professed specialists who may have more to offer than initially thought.

 9. “What are you bad at professionally or not willing to do?
 List at least five.”